vsimakhin/web-logbook/README.md

       Prints current version
 ```

+---

-# Supported Operating Systems and Requirements
+# Supported Operating Systems

-Since it's written in Golang, it can run on any system after compiling the sources.
-Currently, on the [Release](https://github.com/vsimakhin/web-logbook/releases/latest) page, there are binaries available for Linux, MacOS, and Windows.
+Since the application is written in Go, it can run on any operating system after compiling the source code.

+Prebuilt [binaries](https://github.com/vsimakhin/web-logbook/releases/latest) are available for Linux, macOS and Windows for x86_64 and ARM architectures.

-You can use any modern browser with JavaScript enabled to access the app.
+You can access the application using any modern browser with JavaScript enabled.

+---

 # Interface

 ## Logbook
 * Flight records table with filter for all fields and global search through all data
-* Customized set of columns
+* Customizable columns
-* Quick export to CSV for all and filtered data
+* Quick export to CSV
 * Export to PDF (A4, A5) formats
 * Automatic totals and subtotals calculation